 - A. All students must complete the online application for state student financial aid.
 Paper applications are not accepted.
 The Office will consider only applications made by the published deadlines, unless an exception is granted for all applicants. - B. A student should complete the following steps to apply for state student financial aid: - 1.
-Complete the online portion of the application, available at www.mississippi.edu/financialaid by the published application deadline for the appropriate program(s).
+Complete the online portion of the application, available at www.msfinancialaid.org by the published application deadline for the appropriate program(s).
 The application is available beginning October 1 each year.
 Students should complete an application EVERY year for which they wish to receive financial aid. - 2.
 Print the confirmation page at the end of the online portion of the application and keep the confirmation page for record-keeping purposes. - 3.
-Print and keep the confirmation email (if the student requests email correspondence), which verifies successful completion of the online portion of the application. - 4.
-Wait approximately 48-72 hours to receive notification from the Office with the information needed to access a student's secure online account.
-Notification will be sent via email if the student requests email correspondence or by mail if the student requests paper correspondence. - 5.
+Print and keep the confirmation email, which verifies successful completion of the online portion of the application. - 4.
+Receive email notification from the Office with the information needed to access a student's secure online account. - 5.
 Submit all supporting documents requested via the student account.
 Supporting documents are essential to the application and must be received by the Office (not postmarked) by the published deadline for the appropriate program(s).